CompEng0001/YearZeroRoboticArm/README.md

 This repository is for the Year Zero Robotic Arm project, included is Arduino sketches, software and some documentation.

 **Sketches**
-   * YearZeroRobotArmManualInstructions, gives you manaul control over each servo individually and is designed to be used via the command line or the [app]()
+   * [YearZeroRobotArmManualInstructions](https://github.com/CompEng0001/YearZeroRoboticArm/tree/master/YearZeroRobotArmManualInstructions), gives you manaul control over each servo individually and is designed to be used via the command line or the [Robotic Arm app](https://github.com/CompEng0001/YearZeroRoboticArm/tree/master/App)
-   * YearZeroRobotArmMain, is to be used to automate all planned movements you calculated using the latter sketch.
+   * [YearZeroRobotArmMain](https://github.com/CompEng0001/YearZeroRoboticArm/tree/master/YearZeroRobotArmMain), is to be used to automate all planned movements you calculated using the latter sketch.

 **App**
-   * The [RoboticArm app]() has been downloaded on to the Android OS tablets supplied with this robotic arm, please note it is was developed for Android only
+   * The [RoboticArm app](https://github.com/CompEng0001/YearZeroRoboticArm/tree/master/App) has been downloaded on to the Android OS tablets supplied with this robotic arm, please note it is was developed for Android only
      The App is available for you to download on your own device, but as this is open source you install it **at your own risk**, as you should only install from trustworthy sources.

 **Specification**
-   * [Specification]() - link for specification sheet, please read some useful information inside.
+   * [Specification](https://github.com/CompEng0001/YearZeroRoboticArm/blob/master/Specifications.md) - link for specification sheet, please read some useful information inside.

 ## Installation